SAMAD101/sam-fde-assignment-spicenet/README.md

     - Fully met.
 The user only needs to hold the token required to initiate the transaction on the source chain.

 3. **Not require any changes to the contract code on the destination chain:**
     - Partially met.
 The proxy contract on Stacks calls the escrow contract on Stacks on user's behalf as is, but the `tx-sender` (a contract principal) is the proxy, not a standard principal.
-If the escrow contract expects a standard principal or records `tx-sender`, it may not recognize the proxy as a user which may cause issues.
+If the escrow contract expects a standard principal or records `tx-sender`, it may not recognize the proxy as a user which may cause issues. [more details](#clarity-smart-contracts)

-4. **Not require spicenet to maintain any keypairs except for escrow authorization:**
+4. **Not require Spicenet to maintain any keypairs except for escrow authorization:**
     - Fully met.
 Spicenet does not need to maintain any keypairs except for the escrow authorization.

 5. **Minimize the number of approvals required by the user:**